Cost of Living | Helpful Tools and Resources

 Want to speak to someone?

 At challenging times like these, it can be helpful to speak with someone – especially if you’re feeling really worried and want to find ways to lighten the load.
 SCMA members have exclusive access to a free 24/7 confidential telephone counselling service to support your personal and emotional wellbeing provided by ARAG.
-To access this service, please login to the Membership Dashboard and go to the Resources, Guidance and Support area, where you will find more information.
+To access this service, please login to the Membership Dashboard and go to the Resources section, where you will find more information.

-Data analysis of our recent #TellSCMA Survey is still underway and we hope to be able to share the report with you soon.
-However, initial findings relating to questions on financial pressures suggest that many of you are, understandably, concerned about the increasing cost of living and the impact this may have on you, your family, your childminding business and the families that you support.
+Findings from our #TellSCMA Survey in 2022, relating to questions on financial pressures suggest that many of you are, understandably, concerned about the increasing cost of living and the impact this may have on you, your family, your childminding business and the families that you support.

-We will be using your feedback to inform the development of new tools and templates, to help you address and manage the financial sustainability aspect of your childminding business.
-These new resources will be exclusive for SCMA members and accessible via the Membership Dashboard.
+We have used your feedback to inform the development of a new 'Cost of Living' section within the Membership Dashboard, which includes guidance, tools and templates, to help you address and manage the financial sustainability aspect of your childminding business.